On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: What Makes a Black Hole?

 Conversely, if $\overline{J^+(p)}$ is singularly compact, then since $J^+(\overline{J^+(p)}) = \overline{J^+(p)}$, we have $\overline{J^+(p)} \in \mathscr{F}$, so $p \in \overline{J^+(p)} \subset \mathscr{B}$.

 This straightforward lemma indicates that a point lies in $\mathscr{B}$ iff its causal future is ``small" in the sense of singular compactness, so that the question of a point's being in the black region is a question about its causal future.
 This means that the characterization for a point $p \in M$ is somewhat localizable, in that if one modifies the spacetime only outside if $\overline{J^+(p)}$, it should not change whether $p$ is deemed to be in $\mathscr{B}$.
-If one perturbs or adjusts the Schwarzschild spacetime in the $r>2m$ region in any way, for example, the black piece of the $r<2m$ region should still be counted as being in a black hole.
+If one perturbs or adjusts the Schwarzschild spacetime in the $r>2m$ region in any way (even destroying asymptotic flatness), for example, the black piece of the $r<2m$ region should still be deemed to be in a black hole.
 Precise results of this nature can only be formally proven, of course, once one has precisely described singular neighborhoods.
 We detail one way of doing so in Section \ref{section:singularnbhd}, but first we explore the intuition and heuristics of Definition $\ref{definition:blackregion}$ in some standard spacetimes.